Wanda Maximoff (Marvel Cinematic Universe): Psionics

+Throughout Wanda's onscreen appearances her abilities develop drastically.
 In Captain America: Civil War, Wanda's powers have advanced and her telekinesis is strong enough to let her hold up the debris of a falling building as well as fly for brief periods of time.
-Her powers allow her to, in a fight with the Vision, forcibly manipulate his density by controlling the Mind Stone.
+Later, she is able to fly for greater lengths in battle in Avengers: Infinity War.